jonathanschilling/fftw_tutorial/README.md

 The first letter is **R** to indicate real-valued data.
 The second letter distinguished between **E** for even-parity data and **O** for odd-parity data.
 The following **DFT** is for discrete Fourier transform (who guessed...).
-The next two digits indicate wheter (1) or not (0) the input or the output data is 'shifted' by half a sample.
+The next two digits indicate wheter (1) or not (0) the input (first digit) or the output (second digit) data is 'shifted' by half a sample.
 Think of this in terms of parity: is the symmetry axis on a sample (no shifting necessary) or between two samples (shifting necessary).
 The shifting becomes necessary when formulating the symmetry properties over sampled data that has integer indices vs. symmetry axis that are possibly located at half-integer locations.